josemac91/stanford-statistical-learning/README.md

 # stanford-statistical-learning
-Notes / Scripts from the Standford online course - Statistical Learning - by Hastie and Tibshirani.
+Notes from the Standford online course - Statistical Learning - by Hastie and Tibshirani.